17 Things to Know BEFORE Moving to North Carolina {VIDEO}

 Pros and Cons of Living in NC - The Bottom Line

-With amazing outdoor activities, fun bars, festivals, sports games, incredible colleges, and interesting historical sites, there are more than enough reasons to move to NC.
+With incredible outdoor activities, fun bars, festivals, sports games, incredible colleges, and interesting historical sites, there are more than enough reasons to move to NC.
 Now that you have read about all the pros and cons of living in NC, it is up to you to decide if this beautiful state is for you.

 Ryan Fitzgerald